Welcome to Night Vale: Production

 Cecil Baldwin as Cecil in the live episode "The Investigators" during the 2015 UK tour.

 In an interview with NPR, Joseph Fink said that he "came up with this idea of a town in that desert where all conspiracy theories were real, and we would just go from there with that understood."
 The show initially operated on a shoe-string budget, with Fink lending Baldwin a $25 microphone to do his first recordings.

 Every episode of the podcast includes a piece of music as "the weather," each by a different independently published artist.
 The theme and background instrumental music to the series were created by the musician and composer Disparition.

 In October 2013, Welcome to Night Vale began presenting live shows, which continued into 2014 with a tour of the West Coast.
 In addition, it was announced during the episode "The Auction" that a novel would be published in 2015.
 Fink stated that "it's going to have all the characters and weird atmosphere that you want from Night Vale, with a brand new story that explores parts of Night Vale that we just haven't been able to get into with the podcast."
 When the book became available for preorder the following March, it became Amazon's number-two title seven months ahead of its October release date.

+Years

+The podcast is divided into "years", which act akin to seasons.
+Generally each year has several long running plot threads.
+Since 2015 a consistent schedule has been maintained, with a 20 episode year running from August to the following June, and a break each July.